buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

     -  zc.recipe.egg.egg-link

 But if we run the buildout in the default on-line and newest modes, we will.
-This time we also get the test-variable message again, because the new version is imported:
+This time we also get the test_environment_variable message again, because the new version is imported:

     >>> print_(system(buildout), end='') # doctest: +ELLIPSIS